How to Solve The HTML5 Video ‘File Not Found’ Error

 What is HTML5 Video “File not Found” Error?

-If you encountered “HTML5 video not found” error while playing a video on any website then it implies your browser doesn’t support the HTML5 format codecs or your browser doesn’t have the proper video codec installed.
+If you encountered an “HTML5 video not found” error while playing a video on any website then it implies your browser doesn’t support the HTML5 format codecs or your browser doesn’t have the proper video codec installed.

 Why do you get an ‘HTML5 Video File Not Found’ error?